axibase/atsd/rule-engine/notifications/custom-circleci.md

 ### Payload

-The web notification can be configured to send a json content to the Circle CI endpoint in order to control extended build parameters and the `Body` field can include the following text:
+The web notification can be configured to send a JSON document to the Circle CI endpoint in order to control extended build parameters and the `Body` field can include the following text:

 ```
 {